-UPCS-V deficiencies which cause a unit to fail must be corrected by the landlord unless it is a fail for which the tenant is responsible.
+Deficiencies which cause a unit to fail must be corrected by the landlord unless it is a fail for which the tenant is responsible.

 The family must allow the PHA to inspect the unit at reasonable times with reasonable notice.
 [24 CFR 982.551(d)]